Norse-IoT/BlinkBusShow/README.md

 That way you can develop your changes independently from anyone else.

+Then, when you make a good change, [make a commit](https://docs.github.com/en/desktop/making-changes-in-a-branch/committing-and-reviewing-changes-to-your-project-in-github-desktop#write-a-commit-message-and-push-your-changes) to save your progress, and [push your changes](https://docs.github.com/en/desktop/making-changes-in-a-branch/pushing-changes-to-github-from-github-desktop).

 If you'd rather not use Git, just upload your files to OneDrive, and let Zack know.